human16/spelling_checker/README.md

 * If `-s` occurs, the next argument will be the suffix, following the format: `.???` for whatever the suffix is for scanning files
 * The next argument after that must be the name of the dictionary file, the rest of the argument will be either files or directories
 * Directories will be serated with `/`
-* If files have file extensions, the default suffix will not be added to them

 Each argument will then be forwarded to the appropriate `scanner.c` function based on it's type (file, dictionary, dictionary, or user input)